alandeev/learning-angular/README.md

 ## Ready 💖

 - Component and Basic about Angular and release versions
-- [ Property and Interpolation / Class and Style / Event ] - BIND
+- [ Property and Interpolation / Class and Style / Event ] - BINDING
 - Two-way Data binding

 ## Information Progress(Date) and Avaliation